WAT-ai/F25-Zero-to-ML-Workshops/README.md

 ![Python logo](./PythonBanner.png)
 _Get started with Python programming!_

+(Note: you should already have installed VSCode via `SetupVSCode.md` in the `workshop-3` branch and installed Python, pip, venv, and Bash from prior workshops)

 ## Overview
 Welcome to Workshop 3!
 Today we're learning about **Python basics** - the fundamental concepts and syntax that every Python programmer should know.
 We'll cover variables, data types, control structures, functions, and more.